Sign In to see current Signals.

 A medium-term uptrend had started on July 17, 2012 at 53.09 and reached 81.97 on July 23, 2014.
 QCOM gained -28.88 points, or -54.40%, in 105 weeks.
 The chart has formed a Rising Channel chart pattern.
 The price is near the trend support (77.19) line.
 The support is usually stronger when technical indicators are oversold.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with price testing the trend support line in a medium-term trend.

 Weekly Technical Indicators: [See QCOM weekly technical indicators chart]

 Weekly technical indicators are neutral.

 The weekly MACD line is below its signal line since May 16, 2014.
-This is an indication that the medium-term trend is down.
+The distance between MACD and the signal line is relatively high, but getting smaller.
 Use the following link to access a MACD help.

 Short-term trend: [See QCOM short-term trend chart]

 A short-term uptrend had started on August 1, 2014 at 71.82 and reached 77.31 on August 21, 2014.
 QCOM gained -5.49 points, or -7.64%, in 20 days.
 The chart has formed a Broadening Ascending Wedge chart pattern.
 The trend support level is at 74.99 and resistance is at 77.47.
 A Broadening Ascending Wedge pattern is considered to be a reversal formation.
 It usually appears in a mature trend, characterized by overbought/oversold long-term and short-term indicators, and often generates divergence on long-term indicators.
 Use the following link to access a Broadening Ascending Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Broadening Ascending Wedge pattern in a short-term trend.